topone37/smartphone-ppg/README.md

 # Smartphone photoplethysmography (SPPG)

 ## About

+#### This project

-This project can be used to quickly measure heart reate with using only a smartphone, no extra hardware needed.
+- can be used to quickly measure heart reate with using only a smartphone, no extra hardware needed
-This is an Android application with a very simple user interface,
+- is an Android application with a very simple user interface, and a backend for processing the content of camera frames

 ## What is [PPG](https://en.wikipedia.org/wiki/Photoplethysmogram)?
 #### Plethysmography is the science of measuring volume changes in different parts of the body.